my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 -   Went to Barton car park too.
 Treat the same as the BBL car park, 1st gear.
 -   Wheatley car park, go to the cyclist parking area.
 Usually quieter there.
 Entrance area could get really busy.
 -   Join dual carriageway A4142 from Sandy Lane West.
 Look for a safe gap, then pull away.
 Don't forget gears.
 Move to the right lane if going to Iffley.
+-   At the DTC mini-RA, also being a bit too hesitant.
+If the gap on your right is big enough, should just go.
 -   Calm down when starting off.
 I tend to make major mistakes when I start driving.